DFE-Digital/Enterprise-Security-Architecture/Guidelines/GDL-SEC007-Managing-cloud-permissions.md

 ### Why?

 Inappropriate provision of access to operational and suport teams is a common attack vector used to gain access to an environment and then attempt to access other services across the Department (aka lateral movement).

 It is common for specific user types to be targeted due to the potential for them to have significant access to services, therefore it is key that we ensure that access is provided appropirately and only granted for the time period required.
 This ensures that even if an account is compromised it cannot be easily used to carry out malicious activity or enable access to other services and environments.

 Where and how roles are applied to teams will vary depending on a number of factors, which will differ between teams and the services being managed.
 Some initial guidance is provided below to consider when planning and designing your RBAC model.

 * **Size of team** - how will roles be carried out across the teams and which team members will be responsible for which activities?
+Some smaller teams may have multi-disciplinary personnel, whereas larger teams will have dedicated resources carrying out a smaller number of roles.

 * **Role(s) carried out** - which roles will the team need access to so they can support and maintain the relevant services?
+You should seek to apply roles where required for teams rather than providing broad and general roles.

 * **The number of environments** - how many environments are required for the service and which team members will need access to which environment?
+Do not seek to grant access to all environment from all team members, consider who needs access and ensure that only those who require access are provided with it.

 * **Environments shared with others** - are there shared services used by my team and service?
 What access do we need to this environment to effectively run and manage our services?
+You may not be given full access to shared service environments and some roles may be carried out by the central team responsible for the shared service.

 * **Use of contingent and full-time staff** - consider how roles which provide broad and/or high-levels of access are allocated, and potential constraints with providing high-privileged roles to contingent staff